Do You Need All Those Meds? How To Talk To Your Doctor About Cutting Back

 "Sometimes I think people assume that their doctor knows their preferences.
 Don't assume that," Farrell says.
 For example, she had a 93-year old patient who wanted to be able to walk across the soccer field so that he could watch his grandkids play soccer, but he couldn't because his cholesterol-lowering drug made his legs sore.
 "We stopped his cholesterol-lowering drug — we helped him with some strength exercises, and his pain went away.
 He was able to walk and he was thrilled," Farrell says.

-Consider non-drug strategies
+Consider nondrug strategies

-Non-drug treatments are a good alternative for some conditions.
+Treatments other than drugs are a good alternative for some conditions.
 For example, Farrell says to consider switching to decaf coffee instead of taking sleeping pills, which might cause drowsiness and increase the risk of falls.
 Cognitive behavioral therapy might be more effective and safe for treating insomnia than taking a drug.
 Farrell also recommends using walkers to minimize knee and hip pain and reduce dependence on pain medications.

 Keep your doctor in the loop

-Make sure your doctor knows when you start a new drug, who prescribed it, and why, says Farrell.
+Make sure your doctor knows when you start a new drug, who prescribed it and why, says Farrell.
 This is important if you're receiving prescriptions from a doctor other than the family physician, such as a specialist or an emergency care doctor.
 "Often it's up to the patient to keep track of that information and communicate it to the different prescribers," she says.
 Speak up if you're not seeing the benefits of a new medication.

 Be smart about adding to your prescriptions